QuantumPackage/qp2/docs/source/users_guide/natural_orbitals.rst

 Once obtained the near |FCI| wave function, one can obtain many
 quantities related to it.
 One of these quantities are the natural
-orbitals which have the propertiy of diagonalizing the one-body
+orbitals which have the property of diagonalizing the one-body
 density matrix:

    .. math::